tommatti99/todo_list_rs/README.md

 ## About

-It's todo list written entirely in rust.
+It's a todo list written entirely in rust.

 Its used Rust Yew for frontend and Rust Rocket for Backend.